amanbhagat77/Text-Prediction-NLP/README.md

 I have conducted the exploratory analysis for this project.
 Here is [the link](https://rpubs.com/amanbhagat77/ExpAnalysis) to the analysis report.

 An Early Build of the application is ready.
-I can be accessed by clicking on the following link.
+You can be accessed it by clicking on the following link.

 [Text Prediction App](https://amanbhagat.shinyapps.io/Text-Prediction-NLP/)